soniasol/FreEM-SemiD-norm/scripts/README.md

     - test (`CRRPV11_Moralite.tsv`): one text, 96 pages, 2.485 lines.
 - Each processed text is stored in a TSV file (`.tsv`).
 - Each TSV file contains two columns:
-  - One column for the original lines of text.
+  - one column for the original lines of text;
-  - One column for the normalized lines.
+  - one column for the normalised lines.

 ## 3. Create the Data Split
 - Use the scripts to divide the corpus into appropriate training, validation, and test sets.